 The filing fee for Form N-400 is \$595.
-A biometric services fee of \$85 is also required for applicants between 14 and 75 years of age when filing Form N-400 regardless of where you live and whether you are filing from within the United States or abroad.
+A biometric services fee of \$85 is also required for applicants under 75 years of age when filing Form N-400 regardless of where you live and whether you are filing from within the United States or abroad.